wp-plugins/social-dropdown/readme.txt

 == Changelog ==

+* 1.4.0 - Added 5 bookmarks.
+The plugin can now be installed into any directory.
+Some minor changes to Dropdown to make it slightly more customizeable by style.css.
+Non-JavaScript users will see the same bookmarks normal users view.
+The link to plugin page now links to a help page to help users new to social bookmarking.
 * 1.3.3 - Fixed RawSugar links.
 Thanks to phprocket for informing the problem.
 * 1.3.2 - Fixed path problems.
 * 1.3.1 - Added file checks.